apify/apify-docs/sources/academy/platform/getting_started/creating_actors.md

 ![Actor run logs](./images/actor-run.png)

-After the Actor finishes, you can preview or download the extracted data simply by clicking on the **Export X results** button.
+After the Actor finishes, you can preview or download the extracted data by clicking on the **Export X results** button.

 ![Export results](./images/actor-run-dataset.png)